Brooklyn-Style/Magic_Roll/README.md

 - `Q@` → `QU`. `QQ` is even more uncommon. `U` is two rows above `Q`, making it a little uncomfortable to type normally.
 - `Backspace` after repeats and in all other situations.
 This brings up the index's usage and gets backspace off the pinky.

-`X` and `J` have been given magic functionality to reduce consonant hand outrolls.
+Magic `X` and `J` serve to reduce consonant hand outrolls.
 These letters almost never pair with the other consonants so they're perfect for this task.
-This also helps to lighten the right hand load a little bit.
+They also help lighten the right hand load a little bit. *E.g. `BX` → `BR`. `SJ` → `SW`*

 #### *Right Half:*
 The right side has almost all of the consonants.
 SFBs were disregarded, as I planned to fix them with magic.
 The `LSF` and `CRW` columns are somewhat questionable but magic makes them viable.